adamtow/cronios/documentation.md

 >Since there is no direct way to determine whether the device is locked, Cronios checks the screen brightness.
 If you routinely use your iPhone at low brightness settings and want to continue to use Cronios, be sure to set your brightness to just above 0.

-Note that the device may be locked and the screen on.
-Cronios can’t detect this case.
+‼️ Note: Cronios cannot detect the case when the device is locked but the screen is on.

 <hr />